 Lord Canning’s Later Life

-Lord Canning received appreciation from the Houses of Parliament for his unending dedication and endeavors.
+Lord Canning received appreciation from the Houses of Parliament for his unending dedication and endeavours.
 In the year 1859, he was raised to the position of an Earl.
 However, continuous years of hard work, consistent anxieties around uprisings, and the untimely death of his wife made his health worse than ever.
 Hoping to restore his health, he left India in April 1862 and died a month later in London on 17 June.

 This blog was all about Lord Cannings.
 If you want to read more such informative stuff, check out our dedicated page on famous personalities.